abhinendrayadav/ProVA/data/responses.md

 ## my courses
 * lndFAQ/my_courses
-  - Plase Login to eLMS >> timeline (right side top)
+  - "Plase Login to eLMS >> timeline (right side top) https://prolifics.sumtotal.host

 ## learning hours
 * lndFAQ/learning_hours
-  - Login to eLMS >> Self >> Learning >> Learning Transcript >> export to PDF.
+  - Login to eLMS >> Self >> Learning >> Learning Transcript >> export to PDF https://prolifics.sumtotal.host

 ## progression course
 * lndFAQ/progression_course
-  - A. The system will check the band, course completion of the employee, and suggest the CDP.
+  - The system will check the band, course completion of the employee, and suggest the CDP.
+Please reach out to your Supervisor to know further
-  - B. Please refer the learning engagement policy document on PeP to know your CDP

 ## mandatory trainings
 * lndFAQ/mandatory_trainings
   - You need to complete Infosec Awareness every 6 months; appropriate workplace harassment course every year, GDPR.
-Please refer the learning engagement policy document on PeP to know more.
+Please refer to the Career Progression document below for details: https://pep.prolifics.com/dms/hr/hrpolicies/program_document_-_career_progression_plans_18-19.pdf

 ## idp
 * lndFAQ/IDP
   - An IDP ensures that every employee receives all necessary opportunities to meet the behavioral and performance expectations from the role.
 This is identified and created to address the competency gaps of an employee.
-These are created by the respective people managers in collaboration with the employee.
+These are created by the respective people managers in collaboration with the employee

 ## learning plan
 * lndFAQ/learning_plan
   - Your learning plan would be assigned by your manager at the start of every quarter.
 You should check your learning plan every month to ensure you maintain 10 hrs of learning every quarter.
+Please refer to the Career Progression document below for details: https://pep.prolifics.com/dms/hr/hrpolicies/program_document_-_career_progression_plans_18-19.pdf

 ## promotion criteria
 * lndFAQ/promotion_criteria
-  - A. Each employee needs to be compliant with all learning requirements as specified by Prolifics policies, client mandates and Government laws.
-Login to PEP portal-> Policy -> Employee Handbook to know more.
+  - Each employee needs to be compliant with all learning requirements as specified by Prolifics policies, client mandates and Government laws.
+Please reach out to your Supervisor to know further

 ## mobile usage
 * common_property/mobile_usage